“Come along children. Nana Anna will be waiting.”

 “Yes Nana, I was looking at them the last time we were here.
 I saw you playing with them and wanted to see them up close.”

 “I remember that Andrew, but I wasn’t playing with them.
 I was praying through them.
-They all remind me of the most important people in my life, so I use the ribbons to remember to pray for each them.
+They all remind me of the most important people in my life, so I use the ribbons and charms to remember to pray for each them.
 So, Becky you want to do something with your life, what is it?”

 “I want to be a mathematician,” she answered meekly, almost as if she were embarrassed by it.